the movement practice of cinema antiplastique

 4. who are “the people”? ie, which people will benefit from this practice / who is cinema antiplastique for?

-4. can people with phsyical disabilities participate? cinema antiplastique offers a practice of listening to one’s body that is creative and genuine to one’s own unique needs and embodied ability. movement is intuitive and self directed, making it an ideal practice for people with various physical disabilities. one of our favorite teachers, the butoh dancer atsushi takenouchi says “dance can be anything from the movement of an eyelash to the twitch of a finger.” participants in our workshops - both in person and online - are in fact not required to move at all. in general, individual and autonomous participatation is helpful for our in person workshops; for questions about specific disability accommodations please reach out to us at info@cinemantiplastique.org.
+4. can people with phsyical disabilities participate? cinema antiplastique offers a practice of listening to one’s body that is genuine to one’s needs and abilities. the movement we offer is intuitive and self directed, making it an ideal practice for people with various physical disabilities. one of rania’s favorite teachers, atsushi takenouchi says: “dance can be anything from the movement of an eyelash to the twitch of a finger.”

 our space is wheelchair accessible.